d42y/IoTDB.NET/README.md

 - **LiteDb**:  A .NET NoSQL Document Store database in a single data file.
 License MIT: For specific license terms, please refer to the [LiteDB github](https://github.com/mbdavid/LiteDB/blob/master/LICENSE).
 - **TeaFile**: TeaFile is used for efficient time series data storage and access.
 License MIT: For specific license terms, please refer to the [TeaFile github](https://github.com/discretelogics/TeaFiles.Net-Time-Series-Storage-in-Files/blob/master/LICENSE).

-We express our gratitude to the contributors and maintainers of LiteDB and TeaFile for their work.
+We thank the contributors and maintainers of LiteDB and TeaFile for their work.